By Robbi Hess ~ Managing Editor Pet Calendar, Crimeless Cat Executive Story Editor, Chief Cat Herder

 Is there anything I didn’t ask that you’d like to share?

 “Yes!
 Thank you for asking!
-I really want people to understand the relationship with their dog and the way they interact with them may come from the dog owner’s need rather than being based on what the dog wants.”
+I really want people to understand the relationship with their dog and the way they interact with them may come from the dog owner’s wants rather than being based on what the dog needs.”

 As an example, he shared, “You may WANT your dog on the bed with you, but does your dog NEED to be there?
 Does your dog WANT to be there?
-Does your dog WANT you to pet her or do you feel the NEED to pet her?
+Does your dog NEED you to pet her or do you WANT to pet her?
 There are a lot of wants versus needs that not all pet parents think about.”